 To assess meaningful participation, consider asking students to submit a curated collection of their best posts and responses, or a reflection on what they have learned and how they have contributed to the learning of others.
 This approach allows students to revisit the discussions and reflect on their development.
 It also streamlines the assessment process, as markers assess the quality of the contributions that the students themselves put forward as their best work.

-- Many students feel more comfortable contributing to a discussion online than face-to-face.
+- Many students feel more comfortable contributing to a discussion online online compared to a face-to-face discussion.

-- Students co-construct knowledge through dialogue and debate, and reflect on their learning.
+- Students co-construct knowledge through dialogue and debate and they reflect on their learning.

 - By curating a collection of their posts, students develop metacognition and evaluative judgement.

-- LMS analytics let facilitators see where students have contributed in a discussion, making it easier to locate individual contributions, and to see contributions within the context of an overall discussion.
+- LMS analytics let facilitators see where students have contributed in an online discussion board, making it easier to locate individual contributions, and to see contributions within the context of an overall discussion.